 Modern portfolio theory indicates that you’ll want at least 30 or so stocks to reduce portfolio volatility and unsystematic risk.
 And not only do you want to own a substantial number of stocks, but you’ll want to make sure to diversify across industries.

 For example, oil companies have historically paid strong dividends.
 However, as the world evolves towards more green energy, these companies may struggle.
-So, you’ll want to make sure you have diversification across other industries such as technology, consumer staples, etc.
+So, you’ll want to make sure you have diversification across other industries such as utility stocks, technology stocks, consumer staples, etc.

 Properly diversifying can reduce your risk both as you build your portfolio and once you leverage it as a primary stream of income.